Batched Single-Index Global Multi-Armed Bandits with Covariates: Regret bounds

-where $\gamma = \frac{(1+ \alpha)}{3}$, where $C_2$ is a constant depending on model parameters such as $\alpha, D_0, L, \overline{c}_X, \underline{c}_X$, and $ R_X$, but not on the sample size $T$. \end{theorem} Theorem \ref{thm: regret_bound} shows that the BIDS Algorithm, when provided with a sufficiently accurate pilot estimate, achieves near-optimal regret performance across different batch regimes.
-The expected regret upper bound we obtain in Theorem \ref{thm: regret_bound} matches the lower bound in Theorem \ref{thm: lower_limit} up to logarithmic factors.
-Notably, this rate coincides with the rate for nonparametric batched bandits (Theorem 1 in \cite{jiang2024batched}) with $d= 1$, thereby avoiding the curse of dimensionality.
+Here $C_2$ is a constant depending on model parameters such as $\alpha, D_0, L, \overline{c}_X, \underline{c}_X$, and $ R_X$, but not on {$T$ or $K$}. \end{theorem} Theorem \ref{thm: regret_bound} shows that the BIDS Algorithm, when provided with a sufficiently accurate pilot estimate, achieves near-optimal regret performance across different batch regimes. {When $K$ is treated as a fixed constant, the expected regret upper bound in Theorem \ref{thm: regret_bound} matches the lower bound in Theorem \ref{thm: lower_limit} up to logarithmic factors.
+When $K$ is allowed to grow with $T$, however, the upper bound exhibits polynomial dependence on $K$, whereas the lower bound contains only logarithmic dependence on $K$.
+Notably, for a fixed $K$, this rate coincides with the $d=1$ minimax-optimal rate for nonparametric batched bandits established for the two-arm case in Theorem 1 in \cite{jiang2025batched}, thereby avoiding the curse of dimensionality.} \begin{remark} The regret bound in Theorem~\ref{thm: regret_bound} exhibits a polynomial dependence on the number of arms $K$.
+Such dependence is common in contextual bandit models where each arm is associated with its own reward function or parameter, sometimes referred to as \emph{multi-parameter} bandit models \cite{sivakumar2020structured}.
+In these settings the learner must estimate the reward structure of all $K$ arms simultaneously, which typically leads to polynomial dependence on $K$ in regret bounds.
+Similar behavior appears in nonparametric bandits \cite{perchet2013multi,qian2016kernel} as well as linear contextual bandit analyses \cite{bastani2021mostly,dimakopoulou2019balanced}.\\ When the number of batches $M \gtrsim \log\log{T}$, the bound in Theorem~\ref{thm: regret_bound} simplifies to,